farizluqman/foo/README.md

 # foo
 compatible for master

-unstable feature #1
+stable feature #1
-unstable feature #2
+stable feature #2
+stable feature #3

 a new nightly feature